Donate

 5 Hall based sensor

-The idea is to detect movement of a steel or a neodymium ball magnet displaced by the filament.
+The idea is to detect movement of a steel or neodymium ball magnet displaced by the filament.

 modul-cu-senzor-hall-ys-28